-Merz North America engages in healthcare-related charitable giving in support of a number of programs and organizations associated with aesthetics, dermatology, and neurosciences.
+Merz North America engages in healthcare-related charitable giving in support of a number of programs and organizations associated with aesthetics, and neurosciences.
 Merz makes contributions to support the charitable activities and projects of registered tax-exempt organizations in our local communities.

 Merz North America accepts unsolicited applications for investigator-initiated studies (IIS), which must be written, conducted, analyzed, and reported by the investigator.
 The investigator assumes all responsibility as the sponsor of the study, as defined by regulation.